slappymambadoo/claude-code-local-qwen-case-study/README.md

 **Iterations:** 7‑8 debugging cycles.
 **Final result:** All 50 tests pass.

+## Initial Condition

+The project folder started out with instructions.md and project_instructions.md **ONLY** - everything else is created by following whats in instructions.md.

 ## Files in this repo

 | File | What it is |